-Emily L. Barr is President & Chief Executive Officer of Graham Media Group, the television broadcasting division of Graham Holdings Company.
+Emily L. Barr is the President and Chief Executive Officer of Graham Media Group, the television broadcasting division of Graham Holdings Company.
 She has held this position since July 2012.

-Prior to joining Graham Media Group, Barr served as President and General Manager of ABC 7 Chicago (WLS-TV), the ABC-owned station in Chicago, a position she held from April 1997 until July 2012.
+Prior to joining Graham Media Group, Barr served as the President and General Manager of ABC 7 Chicago (WLS-TV), the ABC-owned station in Chicago, IL.
+She held this position from April 1997 until July 2012.
 Under her leadership and throughout her tenure, ABC 7 strengthened its dominance in the market and remained the top-rated/most watched station in Chicago.
-In 2009, Barr helped create The Live Well Network, a digital broadcast, online and wireless network focused on home, health and lifestyle programming.
+In 2009, Barr helped create The LIVE WELL NETWORK, an innovative digital broadcast, online and wireless network focusing on home, health and lifestyle programming.

-Honored for her civic involvement, Barr was named the 2014 Vincent T. Wasilewski Broadcaster of the Year by the Illinois Broadcasters Association.
-In 2010 she received the Westbury Leadership Award from the American Red Cross of Greater Chicago for her involvement in a citywide media effort to raise funds for the Haitian earthquake relief effort.
+Honored for her civic involvement, Barr was inducted into the 2016 Silver Circle of the Chicago/Midwest Chapter of the National Academy of Television Arts & Sciences.
+She was awarded the 2014 Vincent T. Wasilewski Broadcaster of the Year by the Illinois Broadcasters Association and received the 2010 Westbury Leadership Award from the American Red Cross of Greater Chicago for her involvement in a citywide media effort to raise funds for the Haitian earthquake relief effort.
 That year, Barr received an Honorary Doctorate from Robert Morris University in recognition of her community service.
 Other recognition includes the 2007 National Museum of Mexican Art's Corporate Service Award; the 2007 Business Professional of the Year by the Chicagoland Chamber of Commerce; the 2006 Spirit Award from the Chicago Urban League; the 2006 Communications Award from the Niagara Foundation, which promotes diversity, tolerance and global fellowship; the 2004 Luminary Award from the Girl Scouts of Chicago, recognizing her community involvement and visionary leadership; and the 1998 Dante Award from the Joint Civic Committee of Italian Americans.